petarov/java-app-icons/README.md

 ## Download and Save on Disk

 There are use cases where one may wish to save the app icons directly to a path on disk.
 This can be easily done by using the `getFiles()` API method where the `path` parameter specifies a folder path.
-Each icon file name is a `SHA-1` value of the corresponding url fetched.
+By default, each icon file name is a `SHA-1` value of the corresponding url fetched.

 ```java